 Mahmood notes the number of international successes is growing and these young female athletes are receiving positive attention.
-He says young women are excelling in sports as diverse as hockey, boxing, martial arts, mountaineering, and even rugby.
-Mahmood notes the more they succeed, the more young girls will be encouraged to break gender stereotypes.
+Young women are excelling in sports as diverse as hockey, boxing, martial arts, mountaineering, and even rugby.
+Mahmood notes that the more they succeed, the more young girls will be encouraged to break gender stereotypes.

 Mahmood says achievements in women’s sports are often downplayed, if not completely ignored.
 “Pakistan’s women’s football team, for instance, is ranked 162 out of 185 in the FIFA rankings despite the meagre opportunities coming its way, but the national men’s football team which is ranked at a lowly spot of 201 out of 206 is perennially in the news.”

 He thinks that the government’s patronage and those of the sponsors would have given great impetus and new dimensions to women’s sports in the form of better training, exposure and facilities.
 “Unfortunately, both government and private sectors have not been forthcoming and found woefully wanting in their response to women’s sports.”

 One small but glaring side effect is that female athletes who show extreme promise end up leaving Pakistan to seek better training and support elsewhere.
 Maria Toor, a world-ranked squash player, eventually outgrew support in Pakistan and moved to Canada to improve her game.
 But for many women, leaving is not an option and if they can’t find a reliable coach, they often just give up.